rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 When this note disappears, you will know that I gave up.)_

 **Disclaimers:** (imagine this is a very small font, read it very fast in a half whisper)
-_The code in this post may require something like `strictNullChecks` compiler flag.
-I assume strict compiler flags are on, something you get by default with scaffolding, e.g. using `create-react-app my-project --template typescript` is close enough.
+_I assume strict compiler flags are on, something you get by default with scaffolding, e.g. using `create-react-app my-project --template typescript` is close enough.
 The code examples have been tested with TypeScript v4.4.4 and v4.5.2.
 office.js examples are based on https://appsforoffice.microsoft.com/lib/1.1/hosted/office.js and @types/office-js@1.0.221